 TIP: Everyone should also consider having a tetanus shot.
 Camp site injuries happen a lot and it’s best to be covered just in case.

 If you require regular medication, ask your G.P if they will give you extra repeat scripts.
 Most pharmacies will allow you to get extra scripts made up if you tell them you are travelling.
+Or you can ask your doctor to give you a Regulation 24 prescription which means that you can get all of your scripts filled at once.

 If you wear glasses like I do, have an eye test done as well.
 At the same time, obtain a copy of your glasses prescription so you can easily have them replaced if they get damaged or lost.